btihen/btihen_dev/content/posts/ruby/rails_7_1_explore_rails_graphdb_age_integration/index.md

 In this article, I want to explore using Apache AGE within a Rails Application.
 This article assumes a working knowledge of OpenCypher and Apache AGE.
 If you want to get started you can find an Intro and further resources at: https://btihen.dev/posts/tech/graphdb_getting_started_age_1_5_0/

-This code can be found at: https://github.com/btihen-dev/rails_graphdb_age
+Rails code can be found at: https://github.com/btihen-dev/rails_graphdb_age_app

 NO CODE YET AVAILABLE - this is a Document in PROGRESS!